alonsourbano/publika/README.md

 - DigiTransit (**required**, free): https://digitransit.fi/en/developers/
   - Used for fetching timetables and searching for stops and stations
   - Note: For now no API key is needed, but this would change in the future (april 2023)
-- Font Awesome (*optional*, free): https://fontawesome.com/start
-  - Used for displaying icons.
-Not needed, but it enhances the user experience

 ## Other screenshots
 - Single stop view: